SDU-eScience/UCloud/infrastructure/wiki/README.md

 scenarios.

 Automatic testing is performed by our Continuous Integration (CI) system, [Jenkins](Jenkins.md).
-The Project Leader grants access to the CI system.
+The director grants access to the CI system.

 ### Code Review (sect.
 12.1.2)